The History of Queen Anne Chocolates

 1997 A New Beginning for Queen Anne Chocolates

 This is where I come in.
 After spending my working life in my grandfather’s company, Ernest Adams Ltd is sold off to a ‘bigger fish’ and I found myself in the wrong pond, so to speak.
 Here I was without a job and not sure what to do next.
 As good luck would have it, I was asked to write a short biography on my grandfather and so began a year of researching Queen Anne.
-Before I knew it I had a To Do List; find the original chocolate recipes, replicate the iconic Queen Anne boxes, find a manufacture to make those fabulous chocolates again.
+Before I knew it I had a To Do List; find the original chocolate recipes, replicate the iconic Queen Anne boxes, find a manufacturer to make those fabulous chocolates again.

 Queen Anne was back in business again and I had a job.